totaljs/components/j-ListForm/readme.md

 The component watches a click event on all buttons with `name` attribute:

 - `name="submit"` performs submit/save of data to the model
+- `name="update"` performs submit/save of data to the model
 - `name="remove"` removes the current item from the model
 - `name="cancel"` cancels editing
 - `name="create"` creates an empty form